SkafteNicki/dtu_mlops/s6_the_cloud/M18_using_the_cloud.md

 4. (Optional) Feel free to checkout the `Vertex AI` service, which is `gcp` newest service for doing MLOps, see [docs](https://cloud.google.com/vertex-ai/docs). `Vertex AI` is essentially a combination of the `AI Platform` service and their `AutoML` service.

+This ends the session on how to use Google cloud services for now.
+In a future session we are going to take a look at how to deploy trained models using the `AI platform`.